confluentinc/ksql/docs/installation/server-config/security.rst

   :ref:`SASL for authentication <kafka_sasl_auth>`, and :ref:`authorization with ACLs <kafka_authorization>`.
 - KSQL supports :ref:`Schema Registry security features <schemaregistry_security>` such SSL for encryption and mutual authentication for authorization.
-- Starting in |cp| 5.2, KSQL supports SSL on all network traffic.
+- Starting in {{ site.cp }} 5.2, KSQL supports SSL on all network traffic.

 To configure security for KSQL, add your configuration settings to the ``<path-to-confluent>/etc/ksql/ksql-server.properties`` file and then :ref:`start the KSQL server <start_ksql-server>` with your configuration file specified.